dij0s/PETAL/thesis/bachelor_thesis.typ

 The GeoAdmin API#footnote("https://api3.geo.admin.ch/index.html") provides a standardized interface for querying and manipulating geospatial data and relies on fair usage policies (20 requests per minute on a 24/7 average).
 The datasets are also available for download.

-The choice has been made to use the GeoAdmin API instead of downloading and maintaining local datasets as it ensures (1) that the data is always up to date and (2) removes the need for additional setup and maintenance of a dedicated geospatial database, a task that is particularly time-consuming in such a short time frame.
+The choice has been made to use the GeoAdmin API instead of downloading and maintaining local datasets as it ensures (1) that the data are always up to date and (2) removes the need for additional setup and maintenance of a dedicated geospatial database, a task that is particularly time-consuming in such a short time frame.

 In a real-world scenario, exploiting data locally allows for preprocessing and aggregation which significantly reduces latency during user interactions.